GoogleCloudPlatform/generative-ai/gemini/function-calling/sql-talk-app/tutorial.md

 - Data visualization: Create charts/graphs to summarize the findings
 - Other database integrations: Support for PostgreSQL, MySQL, etc.
 - APIs: Connect to weather APIs, translation services, and more.

+## Cleanup

+When you are done

+- Delete the sample dataset in BigQuery
+- Delete the data transfer job in BigQuery
+- Disable the Vertex AI and BigQuery APIs

 ## Conclusion